Xaviermw/coinflip-manifold/README.md

 # "Coin Flip" Trader

-This bot has identified high sample size users that tend to make binary markets that resolve significantly below or above 45%/55% as "Yes" or "No", and will bet up/down to 45%/55% if the bot is the first trader.
+This bot uses the manifold market dump to identify high(ish) sample size users that tend to make binary markets that resolve relatively statistically significant (80% CI <.45 or >.55)  as "Yes" or "No", and will bet up/down to 45%/55% (just or 5 Mana) if the bot is the first trader.

-There is also a slight generalized trend among low sample size users to create markets that resolve at "No", so the bot will buy 1 Mana of "No" if they are the first trader.
+Without the API fee, I would also have bet 1 Mana of "No" to all low sample size question makers as they resolve at like 47% no.

-No coins are flipped, this bot is a lie.
+No coins are flipped (if question making power users haven't noticed yet), this bot is a lie.

+Yes, the code is bad (I'm a mediocre coder who doesn't know JavaScript), and yes I'm aware of sample bias, I'm just having fun here.